External Ids for PAX8 Gene

 GeneCards Summary for PAX8 Gene

 PAX8 (Paired Box 8) is a Protein Coding gene.
-Diseases associated with PAX8 include Hypothyroidism, Congenital, Due To Thyroid Dysgenesis Or Hypoplasia and Athyreosis.
-Among its related pathways are ID signaling pathway and Transcriptional misregulation in cancer.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and RNA polymerase II core promoter sequence-specific DNA binding.
+Diseases associated with PAX8 include Hypothyroidism, Congenital, Nongoitrous, 2 and Athyreosis.
+Among its related pathways are Transcriptional misregulation in cancer and Human Thyroid Stimulating Hormone (TSH) signaling pathway.
+Gene Ontology (GO) annotations related to this gene include DNA binding transcription factor activity and RNA polymerase II core promoter sequence-specific DNA binding.
 An important paralog of this gene is PAX5.

 UniProtKB/Swiss-Prot for PAX8 Gene